 Figurative language can also include unusual constructions or combinations of words that give a new perspective on the word such as:

-Following is an explanation of each type of figurative language, each with an example of figurative language:
+Following is an explanation of each type of figurative language, each with an example:

 When you use a metaphor, you make a statement that doesn’t make sense literally, like “time is a thief.”
-It only makes sense when the similarities between the two things become apparent or someone understands the connection.
+It only makes sense when the similarities between the two things become apparent or someone understands the connection between the two words.

 Symbolism occurs when a word which has meaning in itself but is used to represent something entirely different.
 Examples are: